cliburn/bios-823-2019/README.md

 # Syllabus for BIOS823 (2019)

-- BIOS 823 (Biomedical Big Data) explains what is typically meant by the term *Big Data*, the challenges with Big DAta, and common strategies for the processing and analysis of Big Data.
-The course examples are in Python and fluency in the language is expected - BIOS 821 and STA 663 are appropriate pre-requisites.
-The core topics are how to manage data and how to make computation scalable, with applications to the analysis of structured, semi-structured and unstructured data, especially from biomedical contexts.
-A draft syllabus with more details is viewable at
+BIOS 823 describes the challenges faced by analysts with the increasing importance of large data sets, and the strategies that have been developed in response to these challenges.
+The core topics are how to manage data and how to make computation scalable.
+The data management module covers guidelines for working with open data, and the concepts and practical skills for working with in-memory, relational and NoSQL databases.
+The scalable computing module focuses on asynchronous, concurrent, parallel and distributed computing, as wel as the construction of effective workflows following following DevOps practices.
+Applications to the analysis of structured, semi-structured and unstructured data, especially from biomedical contexts, will be interleaved into the course.
+The course examples are primarily in Python and fluency in Python is assumed.

+Pre-requisites:

+- Fluency in Python (BIOS821, STA 663 or equivalent)

+Course repository (with detailed syllabus) is at https://github.com/cliburn/bios-823-2019

 ## Part 1: Managing data